What is Medicare Part A?

 What is Medicare Part B?

-Medicare Part B covers doctor services and supplies (not in the hospital), outpatient care, and preventative services.
-This includes lab tests, surgeries, checkups, and so on.
-As with Medicare part A, this covers 80%.
+Medicare Part B covers 80% of doctor services and supplies (not in the hospital), outpatient care, and preventative services.
+This includes lab tests, durable medical equipment, surgeries, checkups, and so on.

 Medicare part B is not free.
 It comes with a monthly premium that is typically deducted from social security benefits.